ready2drop/pose-estimation/README.md

 # yolov7_pose

-New Features
+# New Features
-Added Support for Comparision of (FPS & Time) Graph How to run Code in Google Colab
+ - Added Support for Comparision of (FPS & Time) Graph
+ - How to run Code in Google Colab
-Code can run on Both (CPU & GPU)
+ - Code can run on Both (CPU & GPU)
-Video/WebCam/External Camera/IP Stream Supported
+ - Video/WebCam/External Camera/IP Stream Supported

-Coming Soon
+# Coming Soon
-Development of streamlit dashboard for Pose-Estimation Steps to run Code
+Development of streamlit dashboard for Pose-Estimation

+# Steps to run Code
-If you are using google colab then you will first need to mount the drive with mentioned command first, (Windows or Linux users) both can skip this step. from google.colab import drive drive.mount("/content/drive")
+ - If you are using google colab then you will first need to mount the drive with mentioned command first, (Windows or Linux users) both can skip this step.
+'''from google.colab import drive drive.mount("/content/drive")'''
 Clone the repository.
 git clone https://github.com/RizwanMunawar/yolov7-pose-estimation.git
 Goto the cloned folder.